-It is less common than some other types of dementia, including Alzheimer's disease.
+It is less common than some other types of dementia, including Alzheimer disease.
 About 5 in every 100 people with dementia have FTD.

-FTD usually affects people at a younger age than Alzheimer's does.
-It most commonly affects people aged 45 to 65.
+FTD usually affects people at a younger age than Alzheimer disease does.
+It most commonly affects people ages 45 to 65.
 But it can start even earlier.

-The main symptoms of FTD are changes in personality and social behaviour, and problems with speech and language.
+The main symptoms of FTD are changes in personality and social behavior, and problems with speech and language.
 It is always fatal, usually after several years.